Siemens CEO says won't walk away from Dresser-Rand deal

 Siemens in September agreed to buy Dresser-Rand for $7.6 billion in cash, paying a relatively rich price to belatedly beef up its presence in the U.S. shale oil and gas industry.

-Since then, crude oil prices CLc1 have dropped by almost a third to close to $60 per barrel.
+Since then, crude oil prices have dropped by almost a third to close to $60 per barrel.
+(Reporting by Maria Sheahan; Editing by Kirsti Knolle)